junxit/us-congress-bills-111/metadata.md

 - 2010-05-12 — Ms. Woolsey moved to suspend the rules and pass the bill, as amended.
 - 2010-05-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3344)
 - 2010-05-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3344)
+- 2010-05-17 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.